Radium Girls: Scientific impact

 Robley D. Evans made the first measurements of exhaled radon and radium excretion from a former dial painter in 1933.
 At the Massachusetts Institute of Technology, he gathered dependable body content measurements from 27 dial painters.
 This information was used in 1941 by the National Bureau of Standards to establish a tolerance level for radium at 0.1 μCi (3.7 kBq).

 The Center for Human Radiobiology was established at Argonne National Laboratory in 1968.
-The primary purpose of the center was providing medical examinations for living dial painters.
-The project also focused on the collection of information and, in some cases, tissue samples from the Radium Dial painters.
+The primary purpose of the center was to provide medical examinations for surviving dial painters.
+The project also focused on the collection of information and, in some cases, tissue samples from the painters.
 When the project ended in 1993, detailed information of 2,403 cases had been collected.

-This led to a book on the effects of radium on humans.
+The project led to a book about the effects of radium on humans.
 The book suggests that radium-228 exposure is more harmful to health than exposure to radium-226.
-Radium-228 is more likely to cause cancer of the bone as the shorter half-life of radon-220 compared to radon-222 causes the daughter nuclides of radium-228 to deliver a greater dose of alpha radiation to the bones.
+Radium-228 is more likely to cause cancer of the bone as the shorter half-life of radon-220 compared with radon-222 causes the daughter nuclides of radium-228 to deliver a greater dose of alpha radiation to the bones.
 It also considers the induction of several forms of cancer caused by internal exposure to radium and its daughter nuclides.
 The book used data from Radium Dial painters, people who were exposed as a result of the use of radium-containing medical products, and other groups of people who had been exposed to radium.